 Organizations in the public sector operate under increased uncertainty, volatility and complexity, while at the same time facing significant reductions in financial resources.
 Understanding which capacities enable local governments to deal with shocks, disruptive events, and uncertainty is therefore imperative.

-Recently, members of the Special Interest Group (SIG) on Accounting and Accountability have applied the concept of resilience to
+Members of the Public Service Accounting and Accountability have applied the concept of resilience to

 – explore how local governments keep operating even in adverse conditions and whether and why they are able to adapt rapidly in a crisis,